EloiStree/2025_03_11_NtpWsClientIntegerLobbySetup/README.md

-# Step by Step
+# How to use ?

+## If you want a trusted werver without authentification on LAN

+To Add.

-## If you want remote with authentification player.
+## If you want a server with assymetrical authentification
 [![image](https://github.com/user-attachments/assets/e4ce2614-0e97-470b-b7ff-e9b656a9809f)](https://youtu.be/7vQYGOoEILQ)
 https://youtu.be/7vQYGOoEILQ